 There are plenty of software and cloud-based programs available today which make remote work much easier.
-From communication channels to task management systems, most businesses can operate effectively together from anywhere in the world.
+From communication channels to task management systems and having your phone systems online, most businesses can operate effectively together from anywhere in the world.

 Here are some of our favorite tools: